 Here is a video from you tube on Inca trail.
 You may like the video; it is on the experience of a 4 day trekker.

-Most popular Inca trail is known asClassic Inca trail.
+Classic Inca trail.
 This trail starts from some point of Cusco city.
 After 3 days of tedious journey, on the fourth morning you will reach Machu Picchu.
 You have to walk 45 kilometer on this trek.
 But if you do not want to walk 45 kilometer then you can hike two days Inca trail.
 It is a shorter version of the classic one.
 In this one you have to walk only 14 km, as this one will start from a closer location from Machu Picchu.
 So if you don't have much time to spend on or if you want to walk less you can always choose this two days trail.
 But don't forget still you need the trail permit in advance to get a space for this short trail.
-5 daysSalkantay trail (Mollepata - Salkantay - Wayllabamba - Machu Picchu) is also a good alternative.
+5 days

 Some tour operators offer this trail, and this one offers more variety in landscape.
 This trail is also restricted by the government regulation.

 Suppose you are in Lima or in Cusco and you want to hike Inca trail.
 So it may not be possible to get a space within such short time.
 In that case you may visit 7 day Salkantay trail (Mollepata- Salkantay - Santa Teresa - Machu Picchu) or Ausangate, Lares Valley or Choquequirao trail.
 Government has not yet impose any permit requirement on this trails, hence there is no space limitations on this trails.
-That is why you may easily get a group on this trails.
+That is why you may easily get a group on these trails.

 Cost involved

 Inca trail is getting more and more costly.
 You have to check the detail of the offer of travel guides.
 Usually they will give you a better price if you travel in a group, the more number of persons in a group, the better price you will get.
 Almost all the packages include price of entry to Inca trail and Machu Picchu ruins, bus fare from Machu Picchu to Aguas Calientes and train fare from Aguas Calientes to Cusco.
-But you have to ensure everything is there before you choose a Inca trail guide.
-You may check my page ondetail cost of the trail.
+But you have to ensure everything is there before you choose an Inca trail guide.
+You may check my page on

 Best time to go